aristanetworks/quicktrace-public/README.md

 – this will generate a compiler error with only a moderately helpful message.
 #### QPROF( fixed )
 QPROF( fixed ) is a lightweight version of QPROFN(…).
 It measures the time until the end of the basic block, just like QPROF0.
-It updates a per-message hit counts, last hit time, and total time like a QTRACE does
+It updates a per-message hit counts, last hit time, and total time like a QTRACE does.

 The differences are:
 - it does not insert anything into the circular buffer
 - it does less work, and so is a little bit faster
 - it does not support any dynamic arguments

 #### QPROF_S( fixed )
-(as well as QPROF_F_S, QPROFN_S, and so on)
+*(as well as QPROF_F_S, QPROFN_S, and so on)*

 All profiling macros have self-profiling versions, which have identical names but with _S appended to the end.
 They still measure the time until the end of the basic block, but also record self time.
 Self time is the total time until the end of the block, excluding time spent in nested functions.

-Important details: Only nested functions that contain their own self-profiling macros will be excluded from the caller's self time.
+**Important details:** Only nested functions that contain their own self-profiling macros will be excluded from the caller's self time.
 The self-profiling macros consume ~30 additional CPU cycles per statement.
 (QPROF consumes ~60 CPU cycles, while QPROF_S consumes ~90).
 Self-profiling macros maintain per-thread data structures, so they can be used in multithreaded environments as long as multiple threads are not writing to the same tracefile.

 When should QPROF_S be used instead of QPROF?
 More information is better than less information, so the only disadvantage to using QPROF_S is the additional overhead.
-If the performance overhead is not a concern, then QPROF_S should likley be used.
+If the performance overhead is not a concern, then QPROF_S should likely be used.
 The main advantages of QPROF_S are as follows:
 - Self-profiling records valid data for recursive function calls, while normal profiling will double-count the time and report messy results.
 - Self-profiling makes it much easier to determine which specific functions are causing bottlenecks.
 - Self-profiling makes it possible to see how a specific function is affected by a change.
-_ QPROF_S records a valid timestamp, while QPROF does not.
+- QPROF_S records a valid timestamp, while QPROF does not.

-### Which C++ types can be traced ?
+### Which C++ types can be traced?
 QuickTrace allows you to trace the following data types:
 - `int8_t`,`uint8_t` and their larger size counterpart up to `int64_t` and `uint64_t`
 - `char`, `bool`
 - `double`, `float`
+- `std::optional`
 - `char const *`, `std::string`, `std::string_view`: Only the first 24
 characters at most are traced.
 To override this 24 character limit, pass in an int for the new size to the maxStringLen argument of `Quicktrace::initialize`